 Poisons: In my mystery series, Gareth and Gwen encounter many poisons.
 Fortunately, most of the most common leave some kind of trace, and these include Belladonna, Hemlock, Monkshood/Wolfbane, and Foxglove.

 Blood spatter: Certain aspect of medieval forensics involve close observation of the remains.
 Did the dead man die where he lay?
 Which way did the blood flow?
 Was he stabbed in the heart, meaning he knew his victim, or was he killed from behind with a garrote or a blade?

-More commonly even then now (and now it is very common), deaths are caused by people who know the victim.
+More commonly, then as well as now, deaths were caused by people who knew their victim.
 In small communities in the Middle Ages, individuals close to the dead person would come under immediate suspicion, and unless the person was killed by an arrow, a murderer would have had to have close contact with the victim in order to kill him.

 Likely also, the the murder rate was far higher in those days than it is today.